sswietoniowski/learning-mssql/pluralsight/01_designing_and_implementing_sql_server_tables_and_views/README.md

 - simplify queries & encapsulate queries,
 - provide backward compatibility.

 Updateable views are views that can be used to update data in the database.
 Updateable views are created using `CREATE VIEW` statement with `WITH SCHEMABINDING` option.
+If we are using `WITH SCHEMABINDING` option base tables cannot be dropped or altered and we must use two-part names to reference base tables.

 More info about views can be found [here](https://learn.microsoft.com/en-us/sql/relational-databases/views/views?view=sql-server-ver15).